-Description of Dam:
+Description and History of the Bartlett Carry Dam:

 The Bartlett Carry Dam is owned and operated by the Upper Saranac Foundation.
 The dam is classified as a Class “B”, Intermediate Hazard dam by the NYSDEC.